symfony/symfony-docs/quick_tour/the_architecture.rst

 The controller first bootstraps the application using a kernel class (``AppKernel`` in this case).
 Then, it creates the ``Request`` object using the PHP's global variables and passes it to the kernel.
-The last step is to send back to the user the response contents returned by the kernel.
+The last step is to send the response contents returned by the kernel back to the user.

 .. _the-app-dir: